karanjagad/msrxrayassignment3/README.md

 ### Output data:

-- The CSV files containing list of rows as mentioned below:
+- The CSV files containing list of coloums as mentioned below:
   - api_a
   - api_b
   - count_a